spleenteo/pantry/README.md

 ## To do (if you are a real-dev® and want to help)

 * Find the best way to setup a crontab
-* Restore stuff from pantry to setup a new environment
+* Create a REPL to copy each file interactively
 * Refactoring of the code to make it more solid and elegant
 * Write a better ```README.md``` in english